google/WebFundamentals/src/content/en/fundamentals/payments/deep-dive-into-payment-request.md

 </table>

 The details object is only standardized for the basic-card payment method.
-For third party payment methods, like Android Pay, the details object's content will be documented by the payment method.
+For third party payment methods, like Pay with Google, the details object's content will be documented by the payment method.

 For 'basic-card' payments, the details object will contain the `billingAddress`, `cardNumber`, `cardSecurityCode`, `cardholderName`, `expiryMonth`, and `expiryYear`.